 The regulations for complex aircraft operators

-The new requirements for non-commercial operators of complex motor-powered aircraft (NCC Operators) are not the same as the requirements for airlines, but they’re close.
-For most NCC Operators this is a big change from the previous national requirements.
+The requirements for non-commercial operators of complex motor-powered aircraft (NCC Operators) are not the same as the requirements for airlines, but they’re close.
 There are rules about how an operator is organised as well as those that dictate how the aircraft is operated.

 - An ‘Accountable Manager’ who has overall responsibility for financing the operation and is accountable for safety;